QGNN: Value Function Factorisation with Graph Neural Networks: Experiments

-We evaluate QGNN against recent state-of-the-art value factorisation methods: QMIX-Att \cite{AI-QMIX} (the only other value factorisation method which uses communication), GraphMIX \cite{GraphMIX} (a method which uses a GNN in the mixer), QMIX \cite{QMIX} (the most popular value factorisation method), and VDN \cite{VDN} (the original value factorisation method).
+We evaluate QGNN against recent state-of-the-art value factorisation methods: QMIX-Att \cite{AI-QMIX} (the only other value factorisation method which uses communication), GraphMIX \cite{GraphMIX} (a method which uses a GNN in the mixer), Fine-tuned QMIX \cite{QMIX} (an implementation of QMIX in PyMARL2 \cite{Pymarl2} which has been fine-tuned to achieve state of the art performance), and VDN \cite{VDN} (the original value factorisation method).
 In order to account for an unfair advantage due to utilising the graph structure of our environments, we also introduce QMIX-Att-Graph, a variant of QMIX-Att which operates over the same communication graph as QGNN.

 Our experiments also include hybrid models, which provide an ablation analysis over the main components in our architecture.
 These hybrid models are generated by replacing the QGNN model or mixer with the analagous component in QMIX.
 In the plot legends, hybrid architectures are described by the naming convention: Model:[model type]--Mixer:[mixer type].